RWBuild/package_MurugoAuth_API-Laravel/README.md

 #### 2. Include the following variables in config services file

-First Party Applications are allowed to authenticate with the password client token grant, which means that the provided `client_id` will be from a passport password grant client generated using `php artisan passport:client --password`

-The following configuration will include `use_password_token_grant` when the first party application is using password token grant.
+First Party application can authenticate via browser without saving user sessions.
+In order to achieve that the `disable_user_session` configuration should be set to `true` in the config file.

 ```json
     'murugo' => [